Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-\subsection{Electromagnetic contributions to $\gamma\gamma\to m^+m^-$ in the helicity basis}
+\subsection{Electromagnetic contributions to $\gamma \gamma \to m^+ m^-$ in the helicity basis}

-As the process $\gamma\gamma\to \pi^+\pi^-$ due to electromagnetic interactions (Born approximation) has been well-studied in the literature, see for example \cite{DH93}, we provide only a concise summary of important results here.
-These are directly applicable to the process $\gamma\gamma\to K^+K^-$.
-In general, the transition amplitude in the Born approximation corresponding to the first diagram of Fig.~\ref{f:F1}a), or all diagrams in Fig.~\ref{f:F1}b) leads to the expression
+The process $\gamma \gamma \to \pi^+ \pi^-$ due to electromagnetic interactions (Born approximation) has been well-studied in the literature, see for example \cite{DH93}.
+In this subsection, we provide important results, giving sufficient detail to make this paper self-contained, allowing the reader to follow the calculations.
+These are directly applicable to the process $\gamma \gamma \to K^+ K^-$.
+In general, the transition amplitude in the Born approximation corresponding to the second diagram in panel (a) of Fig.~\ref{fF1}, or all diagrams in panel (b) of Fig.~\ref{fF1} leads to the expression \end{multicols}